astheeggeggs/mcqueen_paper/README.md

   * `log_RT_from_C_by_subtype_B`: log base 10 of selection away from subtype C reverse transcriptase consensus by HLA frequency distribution of hosts harbouring subtype B viruses.
   * `log_RT_from_C_by_subtype_C`: log base 10 of selection away from subtype C reverse transcriptase consensus by HLA frequency distribution of hosts harbouring subtype C viruses.
 We also included the collection of sites that differ between subtype B and subtype C in reverse transcriptase: `B_C_diffs_protease`, `B_C_diffs_RT`.

+* **Table 4**: The collection of top-tier and second-tier sites in protease.
+  - `source_data_files/Supplementary_Figure_14.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
+These are used to define top-tier and second tier candidate sites in protease.
+* **Table 5**: The collection of top-tier and second-tier sites in reverse transriptase.
+  - `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
+These are used to define top-tier and second tier candidate sites in reverse transcriptase.
+* **Table 6**: Overlap between studies, protease.
+  - `source_data_files/Supplementary_Figure_14.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
+These are used to define top-tier and second tier candidate sites in protease.
+* **Table 7**: Overlap between studies, reverse transcriptase.
+  - `source_data_files/Figure_4.Rdata` contains the 2.5%, 10% and 50% quantiles with rows labelled by HLA.
+These are used to define top-tier and second tier candidate sites in reverse transcriptase.
+* **Table 8**: Table of _p_-values for differences between _H_<sub>B</sub> and _H_<sub>C</sub>) associated selection at sites that distinguish subtype B and subtype C in protease and reverse transcriptase.
+  - `source_data_files/Supplementary_Figure_20.Rdata` contains estimates of HLA frequency weighted selection away from subtype B and subtype C viral consensus.
+Labels are randomly permuted to generate the _p_-values ins Supplementary Table 8.
+* **Table 9**: Summary of reference datasets for simulation study 3.
+  - Rdata file containing median information, coverage and RMSE for each of the different reference datasets used: `source_data_files/Supplementary_Figure_9.Rdata`.